-The predicted La Niña conditions failed to develop last year.
-We may be moving toward another El Niño.
-In any case, it still seems likely that we will see a few essentially ice-free days in September in the next decade.
+In any case, it still seems likely that we will see Septembers begin to be essentially ice-free in in the next decade.
 There is a nasty positive feedback: when there is less ice covering the water, there is more open sea to retain heat from sunlight.
 That melts more ice, warming the water further.
-By the end of the century, the Arctic Ocean may well be ice-free throughout the year, which will cause much more serious disruptions in weather patterns than we are already experiencing.
-We need to take action to reduce emissions quickly, if we want a world that humans are able to inhabit.
+By the end of the century, the Arctic Ocean may well be nearly ice-free year-round, which will cause much more serious disruptions in weather patterns than we are already experiencing.
+We are beginning to take steps to reduce CO2 emissions, but we need to take stronger action if we want to keep living on this planet.